Modules Environment¶

 libraries.

-Software modules allow you to control which software and versions are available in your environment.
-Modules contain the necessary information to allow you to run a particular application or provide you access to a particular library so that
+Software modules enable you to control which software and versions are available in your environment.
+Modules contain the necessary information to enable you to run a particular application or provide you access to a particular library so that

 - different versions of a software package can be provided.